• Skip to content

 What if your logo file has other extensions, such as GIF, JPG, TIF, or PDF?

 Yes, I can use it.
 However, I may not be able to increase its size.
-And depending on how the file was saved, it’s possible the image won’t have a transparent background, thus limiting how we can incorporate it into your project’s layout.
+And depending on how the file was saved, it may not have a transparent background, thus limiting how we can incorporate it into your project’s layout.

 While these non-vector files are workable (and sometimes can be converted to vector), they increase the time I spend on your project.
 If you’re trying to keep your costs as low as possible, contact your logo designer and ask for its vector files.